iOSBootcamp2017-Team7/ConnectedAlarmApp/README.md

 # ConnectedAlarmApp
-iOS alarm app

-# Description
-App to connect and motivate each other to wake up early...
+iOS alarm app to connect and motivate each other to wake up early...

-# Required Stories
+## Required Stories

 - [ ] Ability to create shared alarm challenge
   - [ ] Duration